csc-training/sscc-qc-basic/tutorial1/README.md

 * TmoleX can be used either via a browser or by running it on your local computer (see [Preparations](../preparations/README.md) )
 * The model system and input parameters for the TUBOMOLE job are specified  using TmoleX
 * A connection to supercomputer puhti.csc.fi is set up in TmoleX using ssh.
 (The password is cleared upon closing the software)
 * Installation directory and supercomputer specific options are set in TmoleX so that the GUI can launch the job for the queueing system (SLURM) on the Puhti
-* TmoleX can follow progress and once the job can completed, dowload the results to the local computer
+* TmoleX can follow the progress and once the job has completed, dowload the results to the local computer
 * The CSC TmoleX page has more information.
 * The overall CSC supercomputer environment can be found in the [Docs CSC user guide](https://docs.csc.fi/computing/available-systems/) or in the [CSC Computing environment self learning course materials](https://csc-training.github.io/csc-env-eff/).
-* An option is to use `ssh` and login directly on the Puhti login node, and prepare the job with `define`.
+* Aniother option is to use `ssh` and login directly on the Puhti login node, and prepare the job with `define`.
 !["Using TmoleX network scheme"](../img/tmolex-and-puhti.svg "Using TmoleX network scheme")

 ## Task 1: Optimize the ground state for formaldehyde